 This article will give you some pointers for a possible workflow suited to the needs of a real estate agent.
 Of course, these are just suggestions.
 Can't find what you're looking for?
-Have a look at our Knowledge Base, or send a mail to our support team.
+Have a look at our Support Centre, or send a mail to our support team.

 Here is what we will go over:

 Your CRM is the heart and soul of your business.
 In order to keep track of all your leads, clients and other contacts, you can use tags and custom fields to divide them into segments.
 What exactly are these?

 Tags are specific bits of information you can assign to a contact or a company.